durchblicker/macadamia/doc/api/app.md

 ### Route Syntax

-## app.handle(name[, value])
+## app.handle(request, resspone[, next])

 This is the actual handler function of your app.
-You can also do:

-    server.on('request', app.handle);

-in order to attach your app to a server.
+You can also do: `server.on('request', app.handle);` in order to attach your app to a server.

+Of course you culd also chain apps if you pass in a *next* callback.
+This way it is an [Express](http://expressjs.com) handler as well and cann be combined with other macadamia servers or connect as well.

 ## app.render(selector, data[, options], callback)